LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-disorients-lightning-thunder/index.md

 author: 100
 banner: []
 description: >-
-  For this week&#39;s edition of picks, the dis.orient crew take control of the aux.
-Having held residencies at London&#39;s Phonox and Bussey Building, and Bristol&#39;s The Island and Old Crown Courts, their record vaults bursting with off-beat energy, the crew came up with their own charismatic take on our &#39;daytrip picks&#39; concept.
+  For this week's edition of picks, the dis.orient crew take control of the aux.
+  Having held residencies at London's Phonox and Bussey Building, and Bristol's The Island and Old Crown Courts, their record vaults bursting with off-beat energy, the crew came up with their own charismatic take on our 'daytrip picks' concept.
 All Spotify-able songs [...]Read More...
 published: true
 tags: feature
 featured: false